emqx/cloud-docs/en_US/overview.md

 ![device_manager_2](./_assets/device_manage2.png)

-- **Device authentication information management**： The platform could add, delete, search, and update authentication information via REST API
+- **Device authentication information management**: The platform could add, delete, search, and update authentication information via REST API

-- **Device online status view**：
+- **Device online status view**:

   - The platform gets the list of online devices through REST API and queries whether the devices are online.
   - The platform rewrites the status of devices in the private database or sends it to the self-built service (Web service) when the devices are online or offline through the Data Integrations